Trioxis/fossilize-aws-ebs/README.md

 ### Logging

-This branch sends a metric object to a CloudWatch Log group named `tmp-1`, log stream `tmp-strm-1`.
+This branch sends a metric object to a CloudWatch Log group named `fossilize`, log stream `fossilize-aws-ebs-metrics`.
 This object can be interpreted by CloudWatch and converted in to metrics.
-This branch also dumps all output from the script to CloudWatch Logs to the `tmp-1` group in a log stream named `tmp-strm-2`.
-Make sure these groups and streams exist before running the script.
+This branch also dumps raw log output to the `fossilize` group in a log stream named `fossilize-aws-ebs-logs`.
+Make sure the `fossilize` log group exists and the script will create the streams for you.